 The Degrees and Other Awards Statute of the University states that you must normally graduate within twelve months of completing your qualification.

 This means that if, for example, you complete your qualification at the end of second semester (ie. in November), you must graduate either in December of the same year or in May or August of the following year.

-Anyone who has neither applied to graduate nor received permission to defer their graduation within the specified time frame will automatically have their qualification conferred in absentia.
-It will then be held by the Graduation Office until you contact us and advise us where it is to be sent.
+Anyone who has not applied to graduate nor been granted permission to defer will automatically have their qualification awarded in absentia.
+Their certificate will then be held by the Student Administration.

 Applying to defer